mortn/zabbix2zendesk/README.md

 zabbix2zendesk
 ==============

-Python script that open and close Zendesk tickets based on Zabbix trigger notifications.
+Python based Zabbix alert script that opens a Zendesk tickets when a Zabbix event occurs and closes the ticket when the event is okay.

+Zendesk tickets will get collaborators based on Zabbix host groups and contacts.
+The idea is to automaically alert customers of outages on servers related to them and keep the dialog on the same Zendesk ticket.